Devanshshah1309/NUS-Module-Notes/README.md

 # Module Notes
-Place where I store all my notes for the modules I've taken in NUS.
+Place where I store some of my notes for the modules I've taken in NUS.

+Do star the repo if you find it useful!

 ## Notion Links for Some Notes
 In case you want to view the prettier version of the notes, feel free to use these links